Dark Photon Dark Matter without Stueckelberg Mass: Introduction

 The Stueckelberg vector model relies on the peculiarity of the spontaneous symmetry breaking of U(1) global symmetries, where the associated Nambu-Goldstone boson is not interacting at leading order in the derivative expansion.
 Due to this technical fact adding a mass $M$ for a U(1) gauge boson does not spoil renormalizability of the theory.
 This should be compared with the non-abelian case where adding the mass leads to a high energy inconsistency or equivalently to a cutoff determined by the coupling $g$ of order $\Lambda \sim M/ g$ -- the theory requires a completion not far above the mass of the particle.
 The same conclusion would also apply to the U(1) case if higher derivate terms are included but these are uniquely determined so the strong coupling scale can in principle be pushed to large values.

 In Ref. \cite{Reece:2018zvv} doubts on the consistency of the model with quantum gravity were put forward.
 In string theory realizations no light dark photon has been found compatible with a large cut-off of the effective theory \cite{Goodsell:2009xc}.
-The Stueckelberg action describes three degrees freedom and any addition of interactions would spoil the nice features of the theory, see \cite{Kolb:2020fwh,Kribs:2022gri,Clough:2022ygm}.
+The Stueckelberg action describes three degrees freedom and any addition of interactions would spoil the nice features of the theory, see \cite{Ahmed:2020fhc,Kolb:2020fwh,Kribs:2022gri,Clough:2022ygm}.
 While none of these arguments is conclusive it seems natural to explore the possibility that the mass of a weakly coupled spin-1 field is generated through the standard Higgs mechanism.

 In this work we study the consequences of this hypothesis for the production of DM.
 We find in general that the predictions differ vastly from the ones of GMR and are very model dependent.
 Only in narrow regions of parameters we can identify the dynamics of Stueckelberg massive vector, as the presence of the Higgs field modifies the dynamics and generates new contributions to the abundance.
-Other works, including \cite{Agrawal:2018vin,Co:2018lka,Bastero-Gil:2018uel}, have considered production mechanisms for dark photon DM in slightly different contexts, as well as Ref.~\cite{Dror:2018pdh} where parametric resonant production of a higgsed dark photon was considered.
-Here we simply derive the consequences for DM of a dark photon originating from the Higgs mechanism.
+Other works, including \cite{Firouzjahi:2020whk,Salehian:2020asa,Nakayama:2021avl} have considered dark photon DM obtained through the Higgs mechanism with different production mechanisms.
+In this work we consider the inflationary production of dark photons originating from the Higgs mechanism neglecting in particular parametric resonance effects that either require very small couplings \cite{Dror:2018pdh} or extra degrees of freedom \cite{Agrawal:2018vin,Co:2018lka,Bastero-Gil:2018uel,Moroi:2020has,Co:2021rhi}.

+From a phenomenological point of view a very interesting feature of the GMR scenario is the suppression of isocurvature perturbations on cosmological scales.
+This arises non-trivially through the interplay of longitudinal and transverse polarizations of the massive vector field.
+The addition of the Higgs scalar changes this conclusion leading to strong constraints from CMB in large regions of parameters.
+This problem can be structurally solved if the scalars have conformal couplings to the curvature.